abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 adventure and part of the practice of taking on uncertainty,*aniccā*.

 When we are out on the road walking like that, uncertainty is a constant presence.
-In fact, wherever we are and whatever we are doing—whether on tudong, or walking back to our hut, or working on a project—uncertainty is a constant companion.
+In fact, wherever we are and whatever we are doing---whether on tudong, or walking back to our hut, or working on a project---uncertainty is a constant companion.
 But often we don't acknowledge its presence.
 We tend to fall into assumptions of certainty, assumptions that this is a sure thing or this is going to be a certain way.
 We assume that everything is laid out clearly, such as how our day is going to go, who will be here and what can happen.
 There is, of course, a certain fallacy to those assumptions.
 It is important to remind ourselves of the uncertainty of our existence, the uncertainty of what is happening around us and the uncertainty of the things we rely on for comfort, security and wellbeing.
 As a part of practice and training, it is essential to keep bringing up the reflection of impermanence.

 When the Buddha speaks about the universal characteristics of all phenomena, aniccā is the very first quality he points to.
 In many